About the Nurse-Midwifery Program

 Philosophy of the Nurse-Midwifery Concentration

 The Nurse-Midwifery faculty accepts and endorses the philosophies of both East Carolina University College of Nursing and the American College of Nurse-Midwives.
-We believe nurse-midwives care for women and the gender diverse population throughout the lifespan within a family- and community- centered context to assist them in the development of optimal health practices.
-We respect the dignity, individuality, and diversity of all clients and encourage self-determination and active participation in health care decision making among our clients.
+We believe nurse-midwives care for patients in the first 28 days of life and from menarche to death using a patient and family-centered focus.
+We respect the dignity, individuality, and diversity of all people and encourage self-determination and active participation in health care decision-making among our clients.

 We honor the normalcy of life events and support physiologic care and transitions within a health care system that provides for interprofessional consultation, collaboration, and referral.